jranke/mkin/README.md

 * Model optimisation with [`mkinfit`](http://kinfit.r-forge.r-project.org/mkin_static/mkinfit.html)
-  internally using the `modFit` function from the `FME` package, which uses the least-squares Levenberg-Marquardt algorithm from `minpack.lm` per default.
+  internally using the `modFit` function from the `FME` package, but using the Port routine `nlminb` per default.
 * By default, kinetic rate constants and kinetic formation fractions are transformed internally using [`transform_odeparms`](http://kinfit.r-forge.r-project.org/mkin_static/transform_odeparms.html)